NSO-developer/nso-sso-duo-integration---native/README.md

 ## Tested Enviorment
 NSO Version: >=6.3.0
-However, for NSO Version 6.1.11 and 6.2.4 also works fine with no problem
+However, for NSO Version 6.1.11 and 6.2.4 also works fine with no problem CLI 2FA is tested based on Ubuntu 24 with package-challenge feature

 ## Use the PoC code.
 1. Prepare the enviorment by copy and build the SAML packages than create the XML payload for NSO configuration.
 NSO will also start up because we need to load replace the configuration XML payload into the NSO.